kylekingcdn/music-library-exporter/README.md

 > If included, you must also specify the `--remap_search` option.
 > For example usage, please see the information for the `--remap_search` option above.

+**`--localhost_path_prefix`**

+> Enabling this flag will prefix all track location paths with `localhost`.
+> This option is compatible with path remapping.
+>
+> Note: this option will only be needed and/or useful in a very limited set of environments.
+>
+> Example result: track paths will be generated as `file://localhost/Path/to/track.mp3` rather than `file:///Path/to/track.mp3`.

 ## Support